RohitBShelar/Ineuron-Assignments/README.md

 Q54.
 What is intersection() in sets?
 Explain via code.

 Q55.
-What is dictionary ibn Python?
+What is dictionary in Python?

+Ans: A dictionary is a collection which is ordered*, changeable and do not allow duplicates.

+ Dictionaries are used to store data values in key:value pairs.

 Q56.
 How is dictionary different from all other data structures.